calvinM17/calvinM17/README.md

 - 👀 I’m interested in ...
 Software Engineering, Mountain Biking, Exploring, Exercise, Animals
 - 🌱 I’m currently learning ...
 HTML5, CSS3, JS
 - 💞️ I’m looking to collaborate on ...
 You calling me a traitor? :P
-- 📫 How to reach me ... facebook.com/mindspirals
+- 📫 How to reach me ... message me here!

 <!---
 calvinM17/calvinM17 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.